NoelDeMartin/autonomous-data/site/architecture.md

 The core concept for Autonomous Data applications is that users decide where to store their data.

-To understand what this means and how it affects the existing ecosystem, it is necessary to start by looking at what we call the "traditional architecture".
+To understand what this means and how it affects the existing ecosystem, it is necessary to start by looking at what I call the "traditional architecture".

 ## Traditional architecture